 Rotary compressors are the most common type; they essentially turn the air conditioner on and off to regulate temperature.
 The air conditioner initially operates at full power to cool the room; it then cycles on and off based on the temperature.

 Many mini split air conditioners come with a remote control that allows you to adjust the temperature or turn the unit on and off from across the room.
-This is a particularly helpful feature if you plan to install the interior air handling unit in the ceiling or high up on the wall.
+This is a particularly helpful feature if you plan to install the interior air handling unit in the ceiling or high up on a wall.

 Like any air conditioner, a mini split air conditioner requires filters for proper operation.
 To save money, choose a model with reusable filters that you can clean and put back in the unit rather than those that must be replaced.
 Filters can be fairly expensive, so if you have to replace them, it can add to the operating cost of the unit.

-A. The indoor air handling units for a ductless mini split air conditioner are typically installed horizontally on the wall.
+A. The indoor units are typically installed horizontally on the wall.
 You can have the component installed flush with your ceiling if you prefer, though this type of installation doesn’t work with all ceilings.
-It’s also possible to have the unit mounted to a ceiling stud or even in a vertical upright position on a floor.
+It’s also possible to have the unit mounted to a ceiling stud or even in a vertical upright position on the floor.
 Keep in mind that these customized installations typically cost more.